2012 Stanley Cup playoffs: Television

 National Canadian English-language coverage of the first three rounds of the playoffs were split between CBC and TSN.
-CBC held exclusive rights to the Finals.
+This was the fourth year of a six-year agreement in which CBC and TSN selected the rights to individual series in the first three rounds using a draft-like setup.
+CBC held exclusive rights to the Stanley Cup Finals.
 French-language telecasts were broadcast on RDS and RDS2.

 As part of the NHL's new American TV contract with NBC, this was the first time that all playoffs are aired nationally in the United States on NBC, NBC Sports Network, CNBC, and NHL Network.
 American regional sports networks still carried their teams' first-round games, but all games from the second round onward were exclusive to one of NBC's networks.

-After the completion of the Quarterfinals, the games on the NBC networks garnered the best ever TV rating for NHL games in the United States.
+After the completion of the quarterfinals, the games on the NBC networks garnered the best ever TV rating for NHL games in the United States.
 The most watched Quarterfinals game ever was game six between Boston and Washington.